hicupalot/QuackSafety/README.md

 Keeping Quacktopia Safe!
-This is a private plugin for Quacktopia!
+This is a plugin for Quacktopia!